Real Lies

-Real Lies are a London electronic group, formed by Kev Kharas, Tom Watson and Patrick King.
+Real Lies are an English electronic group, formed by Kev Kharas, Tom Watson and Patrick King.
 They released their debut album Real Life in 2015.
 They are now a duo after Watson left the band.

 The band are from the Holloway area of London and reference the boroughs of Islington and Haringey in their tracks.
-Their second album, Lad Ash, was released in April 2022.
+Their second album, Lad Ash, was released in April 2022, followed by We Will Annihilate Our Enemies in April 2025.

 Early years

 The band formed after Kharas and Watson, who met "passing cans between each other in the queue for some shit club" moved into a house next to a reservoir in North London.
 King, who knew Watson from playing football as teenagers, would often DJ at their house parties which lasted for two or three days at a time.
 The trio began working on songs, often based around samples found by King.
 An early run of singles included the songs "Deeper" and "World Peace", which were released together on vinyl in 2013.
 "World Peace", based around a sample of Jean-Luc Ponty's "Computer Incantations For World Peace", was named as Zane Lowe's 'Hottest Record in the World'.
-This was followed by "North Circular" – which sampled Boards of Canada, Ron Trent, and Chez Damier – "Dab Housing", "Seven Sisters" and "Blackmarket Blues".
+This was followed by "North Circular" – which sampled Ron Trent, and Chez Damier – "Dab Housing", "Seven Sisters" and "Blackmarket Blues".

 The trio also hosted club nights, the Boy's Own-influenced Congress, Eternal which saw secret DJ sets from Evian Christ, Jacques Greene, Jamie xx and Terry Farley and Luxury which took place in a working timber yard.